uweb/uw_wp_theme/README.md

 The theme has styled templates for the blog:

-- posts page
+* posts page
-- single post
+* single post
-- archive page for categories & tags
+* archive page for categories & tags

 ### Follow these instructions to create your blog (as a separate page on your site).

 1. Log into your WordPress admin, if not already.
 2. Create a page and call it whatever you'd like your blog called.
-   - If you'd like any intro text to appear on your blog, edit your blog page to add the content in the editor area.
+   * If you'd like any intro text to appear on your blog, edit your blog page to add the content in the editor area.
-   - If you'd like a header image for your blog section, set it using the featured image on the blog page.
+   * If you'd like a header image for your blog section, set it using the featured image on the blog page.
 3. Go to Settings > Reading.
 4. Under "Your homepage displays" select "A static page"
-   - For Homepage, choose the home/front page you'd like to display.
+   * For Homepage, choose the home/front page you'd like to display.
-   - For Posts page, choose the page you just created for your blog.
+   * For Posts page, choose the page you just created for your blog.
 5. Click the Save Changes button.

 ### Theme settings related to the blog

 These are all checkboxes you can use to enable these features.

-- Show bylines on single posts and archives (author and date)
+* Show bylines on single posts and archives (author and date)
-- Show author name on posts.
+* Show author name on posts.
 Note: need to enable "Show bylines on single posts and archives?" for this to work
-- Show post date on posts.
+* Show post date on posts.
 Note: need to enable "Show bylines on single posts and archives" for this to work
-- Show categories on posts
+* Show categories on posts
-- Show tags on posts
+* Show tags on posts
-- Show all blog posts as excerpts on the posts page
+* Show all blog posts as excerpts on the posts page
-- Show blog intro on all posts pages (e.g. page 2, 3, 4)
+* Show blog intro on all posts pages (e.g. page 2, 3, 4)
+* Hide prev/next thumbnail images on single blog posts

 ### Other notes about the blog